AgenteDog/CoDtoUE4/README.md

 The script is now MUCH faster and better.
 There is a lot I could do but I stopped the project.
 Still, I *might* add new features and release this as a full plugin in the future.

+## Support

-## What cods does this script support?
+### What cods does this script support?

 As long as C2M can export a .json and Greyhound can export all files correctly it should be fine!
 If there is any cod that does not work even when this requirements are met tell me!

+### What UE4 versions does this support?

+I did this script on UE4.21, I am sure that (as long as UnrealEnginePython has a version for it) all other versions after that one will work.

+I havent tried it in older versions but feel free to try!

 ## You will need: